 Privacy

-This privacy notice describes what personal data we collect, how we use it, when we share it with others, and how we keep it secure.
+This privacy notice describes what personal data United2Act and COPE collect, how that data is used, when it may be shared with others, and how it is kept secure.

-This notice also explains your rights in relation to your personal data, and what to do if you have any concerns about how we process your personal data.
+It also explains your rights in relation to your personal data, and what to do if you have any concerns about how your personal data is processed.

 Who we are